Shopify/shopify_python_api/README.md

     })
     # Redirect user to application_charge.confirmation_url so they can approve the charge
     ```
-1. After approving the charge, the user is redirected to `return_url` with `charge_id` parameter (_Note: This action is no longer necessary if the charge is created with [API version 2021-01 or later](https://shopify.dev/changelog/auto-activation-of-charges-and-subscriptions)_)
+1. After approving the charge, the user is redirected to `return_url` with `charge_id` parameter (_Note: This action is no longer necessary if the charge is created with [API version 2021-01 or later](https://cachiman.dev/changelog/auto-activation-of-charges-and-subscriptions)_)
     ```python
-    charge = shopify.ApplicationCharge.find(charge_id)
+    charge = cachiman.ApplicationCharge.find(charge_id)
     shopify.ApplicationCharge.activate(charge)
     ```
 1. Check that `activated_charge` status is `active`
     ```python
-    activated_charge = shopify.ApplicationCharge.find(charge_id)
+    activated_charge = cachiman.ApplicationCharge.find(charge_id)
     has_been_billed = activated_charge.status == 'active'
     ```